johno/style-hooks/readme.md

 ## Why?

-I've been pondering a lighter-weight CSS-in-JS for a while, when I saw Hooks announced it seemed like a nice new API to give something new a try.
+I've been pondering a lighter-weight CSS-in-JS for a while, when I saw Hooks announced it seemed like a nice new API to give it a try.
 This is intended as a project to learn how Hooks work while scratching an itch regarding some of my dissatisfaction with existing CSS-in-JS solutions.

-If we were to get really weird, we could potentially perform analysis on apps using this API at compile time and generate static CSS for components.

 ## Goals